-Internet use will enhance learning.
+Internet use will enhance learning

-The school Internet access will be designed for pupil use and will include filtering appropriate to the age of pupils.
-This is reviewed regularly.
+The school Internet access will be designed expressly for pupil use and will include filtering appropriate to the age of pupils.

 Pupils will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use.
-This is an integral part of their education from EYFS until they leave primary school.